Tips for Buying Texas Hunting Land & Ranches

 Know what Wildlife is on the Property

 The obvious thing to do is ask the seller what wildlife they have seen on the property and ask for photos and then go check things out yourself.
-Most areas it’s a given what a property has to offer but always go look for coco pebbles, tracks and rubs.
-You don’t want to buy a property to deer hunt and find out later no one has hardly seen any deer.
-Talk to the neighbors and while you’re at it get the local community gossip.
+Most areas it's a given what a property has to offer but always go look for tracks, rubs and any signs of wildlife.
+You don't want to buy a property to deer hunt and find out later no one has seen deer in years.
+Talk to the neighbors and while you're at it get the local community gossip.

 Check with Texas Parks & Wildlife for the hunting seasons in your area.
 Click HERE to view Statewide Hunting Seasons.